javo0101/introGIS/lessons.md

 # Exporting Data from QGIS

-Now our neighborhood shapefile (with the demographic information in it) is ready to be exported from QGIS and uploaded into ArcGIS Online where we will be able to turn it into an interactive map.
+Now our neighborhood shapefile (containing the demographic information) is ready to be exported from QGIS and uploaded into ArcGIS Online where we will be able to turn it into an interactive map.

 ## Preparing for the Export

-Before we export the shapefile file, let's create a folder for it.
 Since shapefiles are actually a set of 4-6 files, it's helpful to create a folder for them so they don't get mixed up with your other files.
+So, before we export the shapefile file, let's create a folder for it.

 1. Create a new folder somewhere on your computer where you are keeping the data for this workshop.
 2. Let's name the folder `NYCntaPerBlack.`